HDembinski/numba-stats/README.md

 dp = norm.pdf(1, 2, 3)
 p = norm.cdf(1, 2, 3)
 ```
-This change is not only cosmetical, it was necessary to battle the increasing startup times of `numba-stats`.
-Now you only pay the compilation cost for the distribution that you actually need.
+This is nicer code, but more importantly, this is necessary to battle the increasing startup times of `numba-stats`.
+Now you only pay the compilation cost for the distribution that you actually import.
 The `stats` submodule will be removed.
 To keep old code running, please pin your numba_stats to version `<1`.

 ## numba-stats and numba-scipy